 - Place a fine mesh strainer over a bowl and pour blackberry purée into the strainer.
 Using a rubber spatula, press the blackberry purée into the mesh.
 The juice will accumulate underneath the mesh, leaving the seeds on top.
 Use the rubber spatula to scrape the bottom of the mesh so the juice will fall into the bowl.
 Continue pressing the blackberries until all of the juice is collected into the bowl, leaving mostly the seeds behind.

-- Whisk in ½ cup honey and 2 TBS amaretto until fully incorporated.
+- Mix in honey until fully incorporated.

 - Slowly whisk in the strained blackberry purée and whip until completely mixed in together.
+Transfer frosting to a pastry bag and refrigerate until ready to use.

 - In a medium-sized bowl, whisk together the flour, baking soda, baking powder and salt.

-- Whip eggs into the butter, one at a time.
+- Whip eggs into the butter.

 - Alternate adding in the flour mixture with the blackberry mixture, until just combined, scraping down sides of the bowl between mixes.

 - Divide batter evenly into prepared muffin pan.
-Bake until edges of the cupcakes are lightly golden, 17-20 mins.
+Bake until edges of the cupcakes are lightly golden, 17-20 minutes.

 - Cool cupcakes completely prior to frosting with chilled frosting.
+Top each cupcake with 1 blackberry.

 - Refrigerate cupcakes until ready to serve.